benhoIIand/grunt-cache-bust/README.md

 Default value: `false`

 When set, `cachebust` will try to find the asset files using the dir as base path.

-#### options.enableUrlFragmentHint
-Type: `Boolean`
-Default value: `false`

-When true, `cachebust` will search single- and double-quoted strings in scripting languages such as PHP for asset paths.
-Asset paths must have the "#grunt-cache-bust" URL fragment appended.
-See Usage Examples section below.

 #### options.encoding
 Type: `String`